 On the other hand, Meta has launched their Family Center, which would allow parents to monitor underage children's use of their site, allowing them to track usage hours, set limits, and get a notification should the teens report harmful content like suicide.

 Where Does Wrongful Death Come Into The Lawsuit?

 The plaintiff's son, CJ, made accounts on Facebook, Instagram, and Snapchat and became increasingly addicted to social media platforms.
 Dawley claims that her son's constant use of said platforms would eventually result in sleep deprivation, insecurities, and so on.

 Although he didn't show outward signs of depression, CJ would eventually end his life after he texted a friend, posted on Facebook, and wrote a note to his parents.
 CJ's parents are now working on suing large corporations to hold them responsible for exposing children or minors like CJ to harmful content and products.

 So, how to file a wrongful death lawsuit, how does it work, and how does it apply in this case?

 A wrongful death lawsuit is a civil claim that enables a plaintiff to sue a negligent party.
 The goal is to seek damages for the injuries or losses someone experienced due to the negligent party's actions.
 The way it works is as follows:

 The responsible party has a duty of care.
-In this case, Dawley alleges that Meta Platforms, Inc. and Snap, Inc. had the responsibility to protect underage users from possible harmful effects of addictive social media platforms.
+In this case, Dawley alleges that Meta Platforms, Inc. and Snap, Inc. were responsible for protecting underage users from the possible harmful effects of addictive social media platforms.